Stress In Bars Of Small Initial Curvature.

 23287/Curved-Beams-007.png cannot be found in /users/23287/Curved-Beams-007.png.
 Please contact the submission author.

-is the distance from the neutral axis as before and
+where is the strain, is the distance from the neutral axis as before and is the initial radius of the

 neutral surface.